Vendôme station: Origin of the name

 This station is named for avenue de Vendôme, in turn possibly named for the French Dukes of Vendôme.

-Exo station
+Commuter rail station

 Vendôme station is a commuter rail station operated by Exo in Montreal, Quebec, Canada.
 It is located in the Notre-Dame-de-Grâce area of the Côte-des-Neiges–Notre-Dame-de-Grâce borough, and is served by the Vaudreuil-Hudson, Saint-Jérôme and Candiac Lines.
 The station is connected by a pedestrian tunnel to the Montreal Metro's Vendôme station.

 The station originally had two tracks (and two side platforms), but in 2015, a third track running between Montreal West and Downtown Montreal's Lucien-L'Allier station was added for improved service, and platform 2 was rebuilt as a wider island platform so trains running on the new track could call at the station as well.

 The station is in the ARTM's Fare Zone A. Prior to the reform of the ARTM's fare system in July 2022, it was in zone 1.